-We have a Co-Promotion Agreement with Genzyme to market the Afirma solution in the United States.
-The agreement requires that we pay a certain percentage of our cash receipts from the sale of the Afirma solution to Genzyme, which percentage decreased over time, from 50% in 2012 to 40% from January 2013 through February 2014, and 32% beginning in February 2014.
-We received a \$10.0 million up-front co-promotion fee from Genzyme under the Co-Promotion Agreement, which is being amortized over the estimated useful life based on the provisions of the agreement as a reduction to selling and marketing expenses.
+We signed a Co-Promotion Agreement with Genzyme in January 2012 to market the Afirma solution in the United States.
+The agreement required that we pay a certain percentage of our cash receipts from the sale of the Afirma solution to Genzyme, which percentage decreased over time, from 50% in 2012 to 40% from January 2013 through February 2014, and 32% beginning in February 2014.
+We received a \$10.0 million upfront co-promotion fee from Genzyme under the Co-Promotion Agreement, which we amortized over the estimated useful life based on the provisions of the agreement as a reduction to selling and marketing expenses.

-In November 2014, we signed an Amended and Restated U.S. Co-Promotion Agreement, or Amended Agreement, with Genzyme which reduced the co-promotion fees Genzyme receives as a percentage of U.S. cash receipts from the sale of the Afirma solution from 32% to 15% beginning January 1, 2015.
-Either party may terminate the agreement for convenience with six months' prior notice, however, neither party can terminate the agreement for convenience prior to June 30, 2016.
-On March 9, 2016, we gave Genzyme notice of termination of the Amended Agreement effective September 9, 2016 and the amortization of the upfront co-promotion fee has been extended to that date.
+In November 2014, we signed an Amended and Restated U.S. Co-Promotion Agreement, or Amended Agreement, with Genzyme which reduced the co-promotion fees Genzyme received as a percentage of U.S. cash receipts from the sale of the Afirma solution from 32% to 15% beginning January 1, 2015.
+On March 9, 2016, we gave Genzyme notice of termination of the Amended Agreement effective September 9, 2016 and the amortization of the upfront co-promotion fee was extended to that date.
+The final payments of \$4.0 million under the Amended Agreement were made in September 2016.

 In February 2015, we entered into an Ex-U.S. Co-Promotion Agreement, or Ex-U.S. Agreement, with Genzyme for the promotion of the Afirma GEC with exclusivity in five countries outside the United States initially and in other countries agreed to from time to time.
 The agreement commenced on January 1, 2015 and continues until December 31, 2019, with extension of the agreement possible upon agreement of the parties.
 Country-specific terms have been established under this agreement for Brazil and Singapore and a right of first negotiation has been established for Canada, the Netherlands and Italy.
 We pay Genzyme 25% of net revenue from the sale of the Afirma GEC in Brazil and Singapore over a five-year period.
-Beginning in the fourth year of the agreement, if we terminate the agreement for convenience, we may be required to pay a termination fee contingent on the number of GEC billable results generated.
+Beginning in the fourth year of the agreement, if we terminate the agreement for convenience, we may be required to pay a termination fee contingent on the number of GEC billable results generated during the 12 months immediately prior to the notice of termination.

-We amortized \$290,000 and \$721,000 of the \$10.0 million up-front co-promotion fee in the three and six months ended June 30, 2016, respectively, compared to \$475,000 and \$949,000 in the same periods in 2015.
-The balance of the unamortized up-front co-promotion fee was \$227,000 at June 30, 2016.
-Our co-promotion fees payable to Genzyme, excluding the amortization of the up-front co-promotion fee, were \$2.1 million and \$4.2 million in the three and six months ended June 30, 2016, respectively, compared to \$1.7 million and \$3.4 million in the same periods in 2015, and are included in selling and marketing expenses in our condensed consolidated statements of operations and comprehensive loss.
+We amortized \$227,000 and \$948,000 of the \$10.0 million upfront co-promotion fee in the three and nine months ended September 30, 2016, respectively, compared to \$474,000 and \$1.4 million in the same periods in 2015.
+The upfront co-promotion fee was fully amortized as of September 30, 2016.
+Our co-promotion fees payable to Genzyme, excluding the amortization of the upfront co-promotion fee, were \$1.8 million and \$6.1 million in the three and nine months ended September 30, 2016, respectively, compared to \$1.8 million and \$5.2 million in the same periods in 2015, and are included in selling and marketing expenses in our condensed consolidated statements of operations and comprehensive loss.